 When considering minimalist sandals it’s important to understand the remarkable physiology of the human foot and its role as the link between our body and the Earth.
 The sophisticated mechanics of our foot can be best understood by looking to the keystone of its design, the arch.
 In architecture, the arch is considered a marvel of engineering that has yet to be improved upon.

-To build one’s inherent foundational strength the best thing to do is go barefoot, but the next best option is minimalist sandals.
+To build one’s inherent foundational strength, the best thing to do is go barefoot, with the next best option being minimalist sandals.
 Through rigorous testing we have found that a thin, zero-drop, self-molding sole offers the best alternative to going barefoot.
-This provides enough protection to expand one’s barefoot horizons while still allowing the feet and legs to move in a graceful, natural gait.
+This provides enough protection to expand one’s barefoot horizons while still allowing the feet and legs to move with a graceful, natural gait.

 Putting your feet into shoes is like planting a tree in a box.
 The roots don’t have the space they need to grow, and the health issues of the roots affect the entire tree.
 Wearing minimalist sandals is like planting a tree in the ground so that it has the space it needs to grow big and strong.
 Minimalist sandals allow your feet the freedom they need to splay out, engage your arches, and allow for full range of movement.
 This all travels upstream, resulting in better balance, posture, hip and joint movement, and more.

 1. Footbed: The Right Footbed For You

 When choosing a pair of minimalist sandals, it's important to determine your priorities: Do you want them to dry fast?
 Are you looking for extra traction?
 If your feet are prone to getting sweaty, maybe you want superior wicking capabilities.